 It should not be allowed to have nuclear weapons.

-Let me ask you about that, because you said to me in this interview, I want peace, I've been to war, and you said that in the case of the Palestinians, they need to prove that they want peace.
+Let me ask you about that because you said to me in this interview, I want peace, I've been to war.

-And I am fairly certain that he will tell the president just the opposite and won't be reiterating those things he says when he's back home.
+And I am fairly certain that he will tell the President just the opposite and won't be reiterating those things he says when he's back home.

-Uh as far as the Palestinians are concerned, as far as Israel is concerned, nobody wants peace more than Israel because we know the cost of war.
+As far as the Palestinians are concerned, as far as Israel is concerned, nobody wants peace more than Israel because we know the cost of war.

 I know the cost of war.